spacetelescope/webbpsf/docs/relnotes.rst

   acts as a cross-shaped convolution kernel, strongest at the shortest wavelengths.
 See MIRI document MIRI-TN-00076-ATC for details on the relevant physics and detector calibration.
 This is implemented as part of the distortion framework, though it is different physics.
-See See `this Jupyter notebook <https://github.com/mperrin/webbpsf/blob/master/notebooks/Distortion_examples.ipynb>`_ for example output.
+See `this Jupyter notebook <https://github.com/mperrin/webbpsf/blob/master/notebooks/Distortion_examples.ipynb>`_ for example output.
 For F560W through F1000W this is a much more obvious effect than the subtle distortions. [`#209,
   <https://github.com/mperrin/webbpsf/pull/209>`_, @shanosborne]
 - *Added new capabilities for modeling mirror moves of the JWST primary